Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 event.recipes.tfc.loom(result: ItemStackProviderJS, ingredient: Ingredient, requiredSteps: number, inProgressTexture: string)
 ```

-- 1st argument: An [ItemStackProviderJS](../bindings/#item-stack-provider), the resutl produced by this recipe
+- 1st argument: An [ItemStackProviderJS](../bindings/#item-stack-provider), the result produced by this recipe
 - 2nd argument: An item ingredient, will accepts counts greater than 1
 - 3rd argument: A number, the number of times the loom must be interacted with to complete the recipe
 - 4th argument: A string, the texture the loom uses to render the recipe while in progress